SuperElastix/ElastixModelZoo/models/Par0012/README.md

 `elastix` version: 4.305

-Parameter files, see github repo.

-The zip file contains all the parameter files used in [1].
+The zip file (see Github) contains all the parameter files used in [1].
 The directory naming should be self-explanatory.

 ###  Command line calls